iAPX/Partner/README.md

 Partner answer either with a \x30 type packet containing "PERDU" 5-Bytes payload meaning LOST, either with a move.<br/>
 `o-o-o` Queenside castling, `o-o` Kingside castling, `{START_LINE}{START_COL}{DEST_LINE}{DEST_COL}` a move, for example "F7E8".<br/>
-Notice that while promotions are supported, Partner don't generate subpromotions to simplify, and hopefully it never did go so far in the game without being crushed!<br/>
+Notice that while promotions are supported, Partner don't generate subpromotions to simplify, and hopefully it never did go so far in the game without being crushed first!<br/>

 Example of packet (type \x30): `ETUDE N 2` meaning studying the position as black side, trying to avoid loosing from a kid!<br/>